 The most important part of offsite records management is the convenience and capability we offer to managing your records.
 In other words, you want to know what you are storing in the event you want to retrieve something.

-The answer to this question depends on how you want to retrieve records and how the records are stored in your boxes.
+The answer to this question depends on how you want to retrieve records.
+And how you store records in your boxes.
 If you will usually retrieve individual files, and not the whole box, then file level indexing is best.

-For example, a medical clinic box may hold dozens of patient files, but a retrieval usually only constitutes one of the patients, so it becomes very efficient for an office manager to index at file level.
-By doing so, the database can easily be searched by patient name and retrieved, instead of some less exact process like a range of dates or a range of last names.
+For example, a medical clinic box may hold dozens of patient files, but a retrieval usually only constitutes one of the patients.
+So it becomes very efficient for an office manager to index at file level.
+By doing so, you can easily search the database by patient name and retrieved.
+Instead of some less exact process like a range of dates or a range of last names.